Sail Away

 NOTICE: this page is under construction and currently only a draft with a collection of ideas to be elaborated!

-Increasing reliance on complex electronic navigation systems - nowadays generally available on pleasure yachts - has changed the perspective of emergency navigation.
-Today, it is more likely that a navigator will suffer failure of electronic devices or the associated power supply and be left with little more than a sextant to navigate with, than that he will be forced to navigate a lifeboat.
+Increasing reliance on complex electronic navigation systems, which are nowadays also generally available on pleasure yachts, has changed the perspective of emergency navigation.
+Today, it is more likely that a navigator will suffer from failure of electronic devices or the associated power supply and be left with little more than a sextant and some tables to navigate with, than that he will be forced to navigate a lifeboat.

 Timekeeping